UM-Bridge/benchmarks/benchmarks/cuqi-ct/README.md

 ## Source code

-The benchmark is set up in the file server.py as well as data_script.py in the same folder as this readme.
+The benchmark is set up in the file server.py as well as data_script.py in the same folder as this readme [here](https://github.com/UM-Bridge/benchmarks/tree/main/benchmarks/cuqi-ct).
 The benchmark uses [CUQIpy](https://cuqi-dtu.github.io/CUQIpy/).

 ## Description